googleworkspace/solutions/offsite-activity-signup/README.md

----
-title: Sign up for activities at an offsite or event
+# Sign up for activities at an offsite or event

-description: Create an offsite activity signup system.
-Lets attendees pick their preferred activities via a form and fairly assigns them based on availability.
+_Create an offsite activity signup system.
+Lets attendees pick their preferred activities via a form and fairly assigns them based on availability._

-labels: Apps Script, Sheets, Forms
-material_icon: poll
-create_time: 2019-06-12
-update_time: 2019-07-23
----
+Last updated: July, 2019

 Quickly create an end to end offsite activity signup system.
 Start with the activity schedule in a Google Sheet, then use Apps Script to create a form for attendees to express their preferences.
 After everyone submits their responses,